youssefa123/Theory-of-Programming-Languages/README.md

 # Theory-of-Programming-Languages

-Develop	a	set	of	functions	that	will	allow	you	to	encrypt	a	string	using	a	Caesar	cipher.
+Developed	a	set	of functions that	encrypt	a	string using	a	Caesar	cipher.
-Develop	a	set	of	functions	that	will	allow	you	to	decrypt	a	string	using	a	Caesar	cipher.
+Develop	a	set	of functions decrypt a string	using	a	Caesar	cipher.
 Develop	a	set	of	functions	that will	help	you	to	solve	(break)	a	Caesar	cipher.

 Progamming in
 Fortran